famished-tiger/Rley/README.md

 grammar.

-As another distinctive mark, __Rley__ is also the first Ruby implementation of a parsing library based on the new _Grammar Flow Graph_ approach.
+As another distinctive mark, __Rley__ is also the first Ruby implementation of a parsing library based on the new _Grammar Flow Graph_ approach (_TODO: add details_).

 ### What it can do?
-Maybe parsing algorithms and internal implementation details are of lesser interest to you and the good question to ask is "what Rley can really do?"".
+Maybe parsing algorithms and internal implementation details are of lesser interest to you and the good question to ask is "what Rley can really do?".

 In a nutshell:
 * Rley can parse context-free languages that other well-known libraries cannot